 Research on English Diphthong Raising is likely to burgeon in the coming years, motivated by a variety of research aims (see other papers in this volume).
-In anticipation of a torrent of data from separate studies of individual dialects, this paper has considered some ways that such studies might be set up to facilitate the later cross-dialectal comparisons that could test competing theories of phonologization.
-Possibilities include using dialect-independent annotated orthography, studying morphological and prosodic abstractness alongside lexical abstractness, eliciting words from the cells of a matrix of crossed prosodic and morphological factors (perhaps standardized across studies), measuring the unphonologized residue of the phonetic precursor, and including English Diphthong Raising dialects world-wide.
+In anticipation of a flood of data from separate studies of individual dialects, this paper has suggested some ways that such studies might be set up to facilitate the later cross-dialectal comparisons that could test competing theories of phonologization, including using dialect-independent annotated orthography, adding morphological and prosodic abstractness to lexical abstractness, eliciting words from the cells of a matrix of crossed prosodic and morphological factors (the list could be standardized across studies), collecting analogous words that represent the unphonologized residue of the apparent phonetic precursor, and including English Diphthong Raising dialects world-wide.
 Considering how readily the pattern seems to arise, one might also gather baseline data for non-Raising dialects, anticipating that some of them will later develop Raising.
-No methodological innovations are required, only adding words to the elicitation list which, as Davis et al. (2019) point out in their final paragraph, will be necessary in any case, since the words needed for the existing research program are unlikely to arise spontaneously in sociolinguistic interviews and must be elicited.
+No methodological innovations are required, only adding words to the elicitation list - which, as Davis et al. (2019) point out in their final paragraph, will be necessary in any case, since the words needed for the existing research program are unlikely to arise spontaneously in sociolinguistic interviews and must be elicited.
 The only theoretical innovation is the Abstract Phonetics Hypothesis, which is actually easier to test than the Late and Early Abstractness Hypotheses.